Green fluorescent protein: Wild-type GFP (wtGFP)

 In the 1960s and 1970s, GFP, along with the separate luminescent protein aequorin (an enzyme that catalyzes the breakdown of luciferin, releasing light), was first purified from the jellyfish Aequorea victoria and its properties studied by Osamu Shimomura.
 In A. victoria, GFP fluorescence occurs when aequorin interacts with Ca^{2+} ions, inducing a blue glow.
 Some of this luminescent energy is transferred to the GFP, shifting the overall color towards green.
 However, its utility as a tool for molecular biologists did not begin to be realized until 1992 when Douglas Prasher reported the cloning and nucleotide sequence of wtGFP in Gene.
 The funding for this project had run out, so Prasher sent cDNA samples to several labs.
 The lab of Martin Chalfie expressed the coding sequence of wtGFP, with the first few amino acids deleted, in heterologous cells of E. coli and C. elegans, publishing the results in Science in 1994.
 Frederick Tsuji's lab independently reported the expression of the recombinant protein one month later.
 Remarkably, the GFP molecule folded and was fluorescent at room temperature, without the need for exogenous cofactors specific to the jellyfish.
 Although this near-wtGFP was fluorescent, it had several drawbacks, including dual peaked excitation spectra, pH sensitivity, chloride sensitivity, poor fluorescence quantum yield, poor photostability and poor folding at 37 C.

 The first reported crystal structure of a GFP was that of the S65T mutant by the Remington group in Science in 1996.
 One month later, the Phillips group independently reported the wild-type GFP structure in Nature Biotechnology.
 These crystal structures provided vital background on chromophore formation and neighboring residue interactions.
-Researchers have modified these residues by directed and random mutagenesis to produce the wide variety of GFP derivatives in use today.
+Researchers have modified these residues by directed and random mutagenesis to produce the wide variety of GFP derivatives in use since then.
 Further research into GFP has shown that it is resistant to detergents, proteases, guanidinium chloride (GdmCl) treatments, and drastic temperature changes.